 Stress and anxiety

+Ménière's disease is a condition that affects the inner ear, causing episodes of tinnitus.
 Endolymphatic fluid in the cochlea of the inner ear normally helps the hearing mechanism function properly.
-However, excessive fluid accumulation can lead to fluctuating hearing loss, tinnitus, dizziness, and a feeling of pressure in the ear.
-Find out more on the link between tinnitus, dizziness and Ménière's disease here.
+However, with Ménière's disease, excessive fluid build-up can lead to fluctuating hearing loss, tinnitus, dizziness, and a feeling of pressure in the ear.
+Find out more on the link between tinnitus and dizziness here.